plexescor/HPR/README.md

 A: No. Never.
 HPR only tracks application names and time durations.

 **Q: Does my data leave my computer?**
-A: (Though nothing is stored currently but) No. Everything is stored locally.
+A: No. Everything is stored locally.
 There's no network code at all.

 **Q: What's tracked?**
 A: Application window titles (e.g., "Chrome", "VSCode") and time spent.
 That's it.